Commencement (album)

-Commencement is the major debut studio album by American rock band Deadsy, released on May 14, 2002.
+Commencement is the second studio album by American rock band Deadsy, released on May 14, 2002.
 Initially suspended upon distribution changes at Sire, it was officially released through DreamWorks under the Elementree sublabel.
 It includes the single "The Key to Gramercy Park" which had a music video.
 Featuring guest musicians and industry figures such as Jonathan Davis, it was a commercial disappointment, selling 100,000 copies by 2006.

 Background

 Intended as an improved edition of Deadsy's first album, Commencement was originally anticipated for a fall 1999 release under Sire Records.
 The nearly completed record was left in limbo when Sire's distribution deal with Warner Bros. dissolved.
 Deadsy was soon dropped from the label and given the option of releasing their album underdeveloped or taking the songs elsewhere.
 During this time, Carlton Bost was added on Ztar and guitar, and "Creature" Ashburn Miller replaced "The Beast" Craig Riker on bass in January 2002.
 With the support of Korn's Jonathan Davis, the group signed to Elementree two months after their dismissal from Sire.
 They would soon begin re-recording and retooling some of the tracks for its official release with co-producers Jay Baumgardner and Josh Abraham.
 Tracks dating back to Deadsy's 1996 effort were included, and entirely new songs were recorded, such as the lead single, "The Key to Gramercy Park".
 A promotional music video for "She Likes Big Words" was edited from a December 8, 2000 concert, and released in February 2001.
 MTV reported in July 2001 that Davis had recorded vocals for the aforementioned track at A&M Studios.
 This would be his second collaboration with the group.

 Vocalist Elijah Blue described the situation regarding the delay of Commencement in 2002:

 "There were a lot of delicate situations going on politically when we were at Sire/Warner Brothers—basically, Deadsy was something so outside of what was going on in music, that they weren't about to take a chance.
 I think ultimately they just didn't believe in it and wouldn't release it.
 I mean they signed someone they didn't believe in and were just so busy trying to figure out what the next band that was going to last for two seconds was."